NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 ----------------------------------------------
 Virtual Storage Pools are available for Cloud Volumes Service for AWS, ANF, Element and E-Series backends.

-Virtual Storage Pools allow an administrator to create a level of abstraction over backends which can be referenced through storage classes for more flexible and efficient placement of volumes on backends.
-Virtual pools allows us to define different backends with the same class of service and also, allow us to define storage pools on the same backend but with different characteristics.When a storage class is configured with a selector with the specific labels , Trident chooses a backend which matches all the selector labels to place the volume.
-If the storage class selector labels matches multiple backend storage pools, Trident will choose one of the backend storage pools to provision the volume from.
+Virtual Storage Pools allow an administrator to create a level of abstraction over backends which can be referenced through Storage Classes, for greater flexibility and efficient placement of volumes on backends.
+Different backends can be defined with the same class of service.
+Moreover, multiple Storage Pools can be created on the same backend but with different characteristics.
+When a Storage Class is configured with a selector with the specific labels , Trident chooses a backend which matches all the selector labels to place the volume.
+If the Storage Class selector labels matches multiple Storage Pools, Trident will choose one of them to provision the volume from.

 Please refer to :ref:`Virtual Storage Pools <Virtual Storage Pools>` for more information and applicable parameters.